ding-lab/TinDaisy/README.md

 3. Executing CWL-wrapped SomaticWrapper tool using Rabix Executor
 4. Executing a CWL workflow containing 1 or more SomaticWrapper tools

 For development and debugging, make sure all prior steps work.
+Note that can also run workflows directly from Rabix Composer.

 ## Running SomaticWrapper directly

-For development and testing, the StrelkaDemo.testing directory has scripts which will run individual steps of SomaticWrapper directly (i.e., `perl SomaticWrapper.pl ...`) from within docker container.
-See [documentation](StrelkaDemo.testing/README.md) for details.
+For development and testing, the StrelkaDemo.docker.testing directory has scripts which will run individual steps of SomaticWrapper directly (i.e., `perl SomaticWrapper.pl ...`) from within docker container.
+See [documentation](StrelkaDemo.docker.testing/README.md) for details.

-## Rabix invocation
+## Rabix Executor invocation

 Individual steps of the SomaticWrapper workflow are defined as CWL tools in the `./cwl` directory and can be viewed and modified with [Rabix Composer](https://github.com/rabix/composer).

-Individual tools can be executed either from within Composer, or as individual shell scripts.
+Individual tools can be executed either from within Composer, or as individual shell scripts in `./StrelkaDemo.CWL.testing`.
 For instance,
 ```
 bash run_cwl_S1.sh
 ```